hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/scenarios/README.md

 * **Add more tests:** Add more test cases covering various edge cases and invalid inputs.
 Consider more complex scenarios.

-This revised solution is far more robust and demonstrates a more professional approach to writing `pytest` tests for a real-world scenario.
+This revised solution is far more robust and demonStartes a more professional approach to writing `pytest` tests for a real-world scenario.
 Remember to thoroughly adapt it to your specific function and data structures.
 Remember to include the actual code for your function for proper testing.